TrueBlocks/trueblocks-core/README.md

 Next, check that you can get a block from your Ethereum node.
 Enter this command:

 ```[shell]
-getBlock 100
+chifra blocks 100
 ```

-This should return valid JSON data for block 100 (type `getBlock --help` for more options with this tool).
+This should return valid JSON data for block 100 (type `chifra blocks --help` for more options with this tool).
 If you get an error like this:

 ```[shell]